 We hold a high standard for the names we give ourselves and our characters we play.
 For both forum and in-game character names/handles, none of the following types of names are permitted in any language:

 Clever, witty, or humorous names may be permissible, at the discretion of leadership, but poor naming choices will be critiqued, and requested removed.
 Kindred Spirits members must also follow any additional rules about naming included in the game's EULA, or on a per-server basis.

-It is inevitable that someone reading this will be removed from the Kinship.
+It is inevitable that someone reading this will be removed from the Guild.
 It does not happen too often, but it is usually very clear why it was done.
 We don't coach people back or try to find some middle ground for these folks.
 There is also no hand-holding discussion as we wish you well elsewhere.
-As we say, the Kinship is the way it is, and it does not bend to suit you.
+As we say, the Guild is the way it is, and it does not bend to suit you.
 It is your responsibility to conform to approved behaviors.
 The people getting tossed are usually going for broke in upsetting people, and it should come as no surprise when we respond by removing forum access and removing characters, warning or no.

-If you are removed from the in-game Kinship or from the forums and have no idea why, check to make sure you just weren't inactive first.
+If you are removed from the in-game Guild or from the forums and have no idea why, check to make sure you just weren't inactive first.
 Buttons get mis-clicked too, so if you really thought everything was copacetic, please do bring it up to an officer.
 Politely please, or we may consider the removal a happy accident.

 Proper communication saves everyone headaches and heartaches.
 Clearly communicate group goals and methods as a leader when starting a group and when new members join.
 Clearly communicate information that may be valuable to others in your group as it arises.
 Clearly communicate any needs for a break or explanations when you are unclear on an objective or how to accomplish something.